amigavision/amigavision.github.io/overscale.md

 ## Additional Scaling Examples {#examples}

 Here's a good illustration of how most Amiga PAL games are really 16:10 — the Steam Deck uses that aspect ratio, as do most MacBook laptops — and integer scales the Amiga perfectly.
-Here are two AmigaVision game examples:

 ### Gods, running on the Steam Deck, integer scaled: